tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 OneNote acts as my long-term storage.
 I love the ability it gives me to compartmentalize things into notebooks, sections, pages, and even sub-pages.
 Everything is searchable (even the handwriting pages from notes I've taken on my Surface), which makes it great if I can remember just a word or two from the note I'm looking for.
 I don't think the mobile app is as snappy as Google Keep.
 There's a pretty significant delay in start-up at times and that can be pretty crucial when I'm trying to capture a fleeting idea.
 Plus, it's pretty easy for things to be hidden deep inside the caverns of compartmentalization I mentioned above.
 For that reason, I don't like it to be my "bucket" for new ideas.
 It's more a final resting ground for the ideas once I've been able to find them a home that makes sense.

-### Widget
+### Widgets

 If I have a quick thought while I'm on the go, I actually have a widget on my phone (thank you Android) that lets me tap once and type in the task and sends it directly to my `Triage` list.
+I have another widget for creating notes in Google Keep as well as link widgets for OneNote pages that I refer to often.

-### IFTTT (If This Then That)
+### Google Assistant & IFTTT (If This Then That)

-If I'm driving, cooking or otherwise unable to use my hands, I've set up an [IFTTT hook](https://ifttt.com/applets/L3Whbwie-tell-google-assistant-to-create-new-task-card-on-trello) that integrates Trello and my Google Assistant so that I can just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finsih my productivity blog post" is added to my `Triage` list.
+I already mentioned my usage of Google Assistant to take notes if I'm driving, cooking or otherwise unable to use my hands.
+However, I'd also like to make sure I can capture actionable tasks inside my Trello board in that same context.
+Luckily, there already existed an [IFTTT hook](https://ifttt.com/applets/L3Whbwie-tell-google-assistant-to-create-new-task-card-on-trello) that integrates Trello and my Google Assistant, enabling me to just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finsih my productivity blog post" is added to my `Triage` list.

 ## Automation Tools

 I. love. automation.
 That's actually one of the main reasons I got into computer science.
 I'm not like some developers, who remember programming on the Altair 8800 their dad brought home from work.
+No, my first "programming experience" came out of a more practical necessity.
 As a 10-year old with an extensive basketball, baseball and football card collection, I wanted a quick and easy way to manage and track my precious assets, which would make me more effective in trading cards with my friends.
-I built a simple spreadsheet containing all of my cards, with columns for attributes describing the card such as `Player`, `Team`, `Year`, `Is Rookie Card`, etc. From the moment I wrote a simple `=SUM(` formulas that counted the number of Rookie Cards I owned without having to count them myself, I was forever changed.
-I discovered that I could have a computer do something menial _for me_, and that it would free me up to focus on higher level thinking or tasks, such as being the GM of my own multi-sport franchise.
+I built a simple spreadsheet containing all of my cards, with columns for attributes describing the card such as `Player`, `Team`, `Year`, `Is Rookie Card`, etc. From the moment I wrote a simple `=SUM(` formula that counted the number of Rookie Cards I owned without having to count them myself, I was forever changed.
+I discovered that I could have a computer do something menial _for me_, and that it would free me up to focus on higher level thinking or tasks, such as being the GM of my own imaginary multi-sport franchise.

-For my productivity, I try to automate as many simple tasks as I can so that I don't have to think about them, freeing me up to focus on the bigger picture or my current task at hand.
+I try to automate as many simple tasks as I can so that I don't have to think about them, freeing me up to focus on the bigger picture or my current task at hand.

 ### Butler